awsdocs/aws-systems-manager-user-guide/doc_source/about-windows-app-patching.md

 ------

 If you specify the Microsoft application product family, each product you specify must be a supported member of the selected product family\.
 For example, to patch the product "Active Directory Rights Management Services Client 2\.0," you must specify its product family as "Active Directory" and not, for example, "Office" or "SQL Server\."
-The following AWS CLI command demonstrates a matched pairing of product family and product:
+The following AWS CLI command demonstrates a matched pairing of product family and product\.

 ------
 #### [ Linux ]